UCLNatSci/2022/NSCI0011/fdiff/_sources/finitediff/background.md

 ````

-**Keyword arguments** can be used as an alternative to positional ones to
+(rounderr)=
 ### Roundoff errors

 In most computers and software applications, numbers are stored in computer memory using either a 32 bit or a 64 bit binary representation.
-The latter, which is used by Python's `float` is equivalent to around 16 significant digits of decimal precision.
+The latter, which is used by Python's `float` is roughly equivalent to 16 significant digits of decimal precision.
 As a result, the difference between two numbers that are very close together may be computed inaccurately.

 ```{admonition} See also
 :class: readmore